 ALSO READ: Is Burna Boy Truly The African Giant?

-Having lost to his ‘musical mother’, Angélique Kidjo, at the 2020 Grammy Awards, Burna vowed to come back stronger.
+Having lost to his ‘musical mother’, Angélique Kidjo, at the 2020 Grammy Awards, Burna Boy Grammy Awards win in 2021 was a strong comeback.
 In doing so, he churned out his album, Twice As Tall, in 2020.
 Twice as Tall is a 14-track masterpiece traversing different themes of love, brotherhood, self-belief, and social justice.
 According to the Recording Academy, Burna’s album is “a masterclass in the vibe and hustle that have made Burna Boy an international musical force”.
 While reacting to his win, Burna said

 “This is a big win for my generation of Africans all over the world.
 This should be a lesson to every African out there.
 No matter where you are, no matter what you plan to do, you can achieve it.”